 Grown-up Sci-Fi has become a style of filmmaking that even those creators accustomed o the traditional style tried to change from a black-and-white space into a more grey area of storytelling with complex characters that are neither angels nor devils but are rather something in between.

 It was and continues to be a challenge.
-Some creators succeeded, others didn’t.
+Some creators succeeded, and others didn’t.
 In the first volume of the series, we discussed ten grown-up Sci-Fi films.
 Now in volume 2, we will continue the exploration of more titles.

 I’m happy to continue this journey with Primer a 2004 American independent science fiction film about the accidental discovery of time travel that changes the life of Aaron, played by Shane Carruth, and Abe, played by David Sullivan.
 The rest of the cast are either friends or family members of Carruth.
 Carruth directed, produced, wrote, and starred in the film.
 He also worked on the score and edited the film.

-The film intended to show the accidental discovery as realistic as possible.
+The film intended to show the accidental discovery as realistically as possible.
 For example, filming the scenes of the discovery in locations that are neither eccentric nor glamorous.
 The central theme of the film is the relationship between Abe and Aaron and how it changes as a result of their inability to cope with the power they gained from the discovery.

 The principles of time travel in the story are inspired by Richard Feynman’s Diagrams and Carruth studied physics to make the technical dialogue sound authentic.
 The time machine itself is a plain gray box, the sounds are originated from existing machines rather than created digitally.
 The story is set in unglamorous industrial parks and suburban tract homes.